 The Hilton Rewards Program is called Hilton Honors and provides three levels of Hilton Elite Status: Silver, Gold and Diamond.
-Upon signing up, you will be given “Blue” status, which essentially allows you access to the program and free WiFi, plus a few more features.
+Upon signing up, you will be given “Member” status, which essentially allows you access to the program and free WiFi, plus a few more features.

 Hilton offers the ability to earn status from either “Stays” or “Nights”, which will make it possible for travelers with a lot of single night stays to earn top-tier elite status, just as well as those that spend several consecutive nights a hotel.